 HP increased the battery capacity on the new Spectre 13 from 38 to 43 watt-hours using a new step-cell design.
 The eighth-generation Intel CPUs also promise better efficiency, at least when the CPU is running at its lower base clock speed than the previous generation.
 That led us to believe we’d see solid battery life.

 The combination was generally fruitful.
 In our most demanding battery test, the Basemark web benchmark that taxes the CPU and GPU with a series of demanding web processes, the Spectre 13 managed just over two and a half hours — an okay result.
-Dell’s latest XPS 13 was a leader among eighth-generation machines on this test at three and a half hours, and the ZenBook 3 Deluxe lasted a few minutes longer than the Spectre 13.
+Dell’s latest XPS 13 was a leader among eighth-generation machines on this test at three and a half hours, and the 4K display-equipped ZenBook S lasted about 30 minutes longer than the Spectre 13.

 On our test that shuffles through a series of popular web pages, the Spectre 13 managed five hours and 21 minutes.
 That’s considerably weaker than some of the competition.
-The XPS 13 lasted over nine hours, while the ZenBook 3 Deluxe passed the six-hour mark.
+The XPS 13 lasted over nine hours, while the ZenBook S passed the seven-hour mark.
 Lenovo’s Yoga 920 was another standout at over eight hours.

 Finally, we see how long machines can loop through an Avengers trailer from local storage until the battery runs out.
 Here, the Spectre 13 lasted for a more competitive nine hours and 51 minutes.
-That’s just 34 minutes less than the XPS 13 and within five minutes of the Asus ZenBook 3 Deluxe.
+That’s just 34 minutes less than the XPS 13 and actually beat out the ZenBook S by around an hour and a half.
 The Yoga 920 blew away every other comparison machine at almost 14 hours of runtime.

-The HP Spectre 13 has been significantly redesigned, adding in a touch display in the same ultrathin chassis, and updating to eighth-generation Intel Core processors.
-It remains a solidly built machine, albeit with the slightest bit of flex due to the ultrathin materials, and performance is quite good.
+The HP Spectre 13 has been significantly redesigned, adding in a touch display in the same ultrathin chassis and updating to 8th-gen Intel Core processors.
+It remains a solidly built machine with the slightest bit of flex due to the ultrathin materials, and performance is quite good.
 But its battery life has fallen behind the competition, which leaves the Spectre 13 slightly behind.

 Is there a better alternative?

 There aren’t that many Windows notebooks that are quite as thin and light as the Spectre 13.
-One of the more direct comparisons is the Asus ZenBook 3 Deluxe, which offers a slightly larger 14-inch display but still manages to fit into the same class of machine.
+One of the more direct comparisons is the Asus ZenBook S, which is slightly thicker and heavier but still manages to fit into the same class of machine.
 It’s also equipped with the Intel Core i7-8550U CPU, and offers similar performance and competitive battery life even with a 4K display.
-The ZenBook S is a little more solidly built — and a bit thicker and heavier — while also costing $1,700 with 16GB of RAM and a 512GB SSD.
+The ZenBook S is a little more solidly built — and a bit thicker and heavier — while also costing $1,500 with 16GB of RAM and a 512GB SSD.